-Every fall and spring semester, the Baylor community grows with transfer students.
-A transfer student is defined by anyone who’s taken academic course credit after their high school graduation date with some exceptions.
-However, transfer students experience their various transfer experiences at different parts in the year.
+Every fall and spring semester the Baylor community grows with transfer students.
+A transfer student is defined by anyone who’s taken academic course credit after their high school graduation date, but there are some exceptions to the rule.
+However, transfer students share their experiences with transferring at different parts of the year.

 “I was the first person on campus to think through what does it mean to support and care for transfer students once they get here,” Oliver said.
-“They’re wonderful folks in admissions who focused on transfer students, but once they got here how are they supported, cared for and how do we help them out.
+“They are wonderful folks in admissions who focused on transfer students, but once they got here how are they supported, cared for and how do we help them out?
 That’s my role.”

 Oliver said his personal affinity for transfer students is so strong because he transferred twice while pursuing his undergraduate degree.
 Through his experience, he said he knows firsthand how challenging it can be.

 “My particular interest had to due with the fact that my personal experience as a transfer student.
 I transferred twice, so I went to three different schools.
 One semester at a large state university, another at a private Christian college and then I transferred again to another private liberal arts Christian college.
 So with that experience, I knew the challenges that came with that.”

 According to Baylor Institutional Research and Testing, there were 352 transfers in fall 2018.